-- a) Where the Response Committee determines that the allegations contained in the report fall within the definition of sexual violence and requirements of a formal complaint as set out in the Policy, the Response Committee will appoint an investigator, with competence in conducting investigations related to allegations of sexual violence, to investigate the allegations contained in the report.
+a) Where the Response Committee determines that the allegations contained in the report fall within the definition of sexual violence or sexual misconduct and requirements of a formal complaint as set out in the Policy, the Response Committee will appoint an investigator, with competence in conducting investigations related to allegations of sexual violence or sexual misconduct, to investigate the allegations contained in the report.
 Investigator may include an individual internal or external to the university, but in no event will an investigator be in a reporting relationship to any of the parties to the Complaint or have a conflict of interest.
-University-appointed investigators will be neutral and have appropriate experience and skills in completing investigations relating to issues of sexual violence. - b) Once an investigator has been appointed, either Human Resources or Student Development and Services will send a written notice to the Respondent and the Complainant, enclosing a copy of the initial complaint submitted by the Complainant and informing them of the name of the investigator.
+University-appointed investigators will be neutral and have appropriate experience and skills in completing investigations relating to issues of sexual violence or sexual misconduct.

+b) Once an investigator has been appointed, either Human Resources or Student Development and Services will send a written notice to the Respondent and the Complainant, enclosing a copy of the initial complaint submitted by the Complainant and informing them of the name of the investigator.
 This notice will indicate that the Respondent will have the opportunity to provide the investigator with a written response to the report.
-Both the Complainant and the Respondent will be provided with a copy of the formal complaint process under this policy along with information about appropriate support services on campus. - c) During the investigative process, Complainants and Respondents will not be asked irrelevant questions about past behaviours, preferences, and/or other details that speak to a person's personal sexual history. - d) The investigation will be carried out in a timely fashion.
+Both the Complainant and the Respondent will be provided with a copy of the formal complaint process under this policy along with information about appropriate support services on campus.

+c) During the investigative process, Complainants and Respondents will not be asked irrelevant questions about past behaviours, preferences, and/or other details that speak to a person's personal sexual history.

+d) The investigation will be carried out in a timely fashion.
 The investigator will endeavor to meet in person with the parties and any witnesses.
 The investigator will ask the Respondent to respond in writing to the formal report.
-If the Respondent does not provide a written response within the time requested, the investigation will proceed in the absence of a written response. - e) The investigator will then send the Respondent's written response to the Complainant, who can submit a written reply within the time requested by the investigator.
+If the Respondent does not provide a written response within the time requested, the investigation will proceed in the absence of a written response.

+e)The investigator will then send the Respondent's written response to the Complainant, who can submit a written reply within the time requested by the investigator.
 If no written reply is provided within the time requested, the investigator will proceed in the absence of a written reply.
 The Respondent will receive a copy of the reply, if any.
-The investigator will examine all the information submitted by the parties, as well as any other information gathered during the investigation, and conduct all interviews in a fair, impartial and professional manner.
-The investigator will remind the individuals of the requirement to protect
+The investigator will examine all the information submitted by the parties, as well as any other information gathered during the investigator, and conduct all interviews in a fair, impartial and professional manner.
+The investigator will remind the individuals of the requirement to protect and keep confidential the personal information of the persons involved in the investigation, as noted in the confidentiality form signed at the beginning of the reporting process.

-- and keep confidential the personal information of the persons involved in the investigation, as noted in the confidentiality form signed at the beginning of the reporting process. - f) The investigator will keep the Response Committee informed on the status of the investigation at regular intervals or at the request of the Response Committee.
-The officers charged with receiving the report will keep the Complainant and the Respondent informed as to the status of the report and of the investigation. - g) If there are any questions or concerns about the process or violations of any interim sanctions during the investigative process, the Complainant or Respondent can contact the chair of the SVRC.
+f) The investigator will keep the Response Committee informed on the status of the investigation at regular intervals or at the request of the Response Committee.
+The officers charged with receiving the report will keep the Complainant and the g) If there are any questions or concerns about the process or violations of any interim sanctions during the investigative process, the Complainant or Respondent can contact the chair of the SVRC.
 Questions regarding the status of the investigation from the Complainant or Respondent can be clarified by contacting the investigator directly.